katcipis/sophia/notes/books/coders-at-work.md

 math-y things, but more like programming problems.
 ```

+## Joe Armstrong

+* Very interesting how he details good vs bad days in software development
+* Also interesting how he is honest on how much hours per day of truly focused work we can do
+* Interesting case where him and a friend developed together, each one pushing towards a different direction

 ## Common Observartions

 Here are some of the things that seems to be a trend among programmers.